Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Application

-According to \autoref{fig:esscmca_labuip_loading_2} and \autoref{fig:esscmca_labuip_colcoor_2}, we see that Labour party voters located on the positive side of cPC2 are highly associated with the response of \textbf{5} to the \textbf{immigration to living quality}, \textbf{emotionally attached to Europe}, and the \textbf{immigration to culture} questions.
-Similar to the dimension obtained for Conservative voters, we speculate that cPC2 represents the same latent trait which also divides Labour voters into two subgroups---those who are extremely liberal on EU related issues and the rest.
-We further divide Labour supporters into two sub-groups with different colors and present them in \autoref{fig:esscmcalabuip}: those who hold extremely open opinions over at least one of the three variables, i.e., \textbf{immigration to living quality}, \textbf{immigration to culture}, or \textbf{emotionally attached to Europe}, are in \texttt{\LabProColor} (\texttt{Lab\_Pro}) and the rest colored \texttt{\LabOthColor} (\texttt{Lab\_Oth}).
+Analogously, we also find subgroups within the Conservatives by using the UKIP supporters as the background group.
+Similar to the previous results, as shown in \autoref{fig:esscmcaconuiporg1}, with an automatically selected $\alpha$ (around 1000), the Conservatives (\texttt{blue}) have much larger variance than the UKIP supporters (\texttt{green}).
+According to S3.3 in \nameref{appendix:cmca}, we see that the Conservative supporters located on the left side of cPC1 are also highly associated with the response of \texttt{5} to \texttt{imwbcnt}, \texttt{imueclt}, and \texttt{imbgeco} (the immigration makes the economy of the U.K. better).
+Similar to the dimension obtained for the Labour, we speculate that cPC1 represents a similar latent trait, which also divides the Conservative supporters into two subgroups---those who are relatively open on EU-related issues and the rest.
+In fact, as shown in \autoref{fig:esscmcaconuip2}, we can further divide the Conservative supporters into two sub-groups, where those who hold relatively open opinions over all three above variables are colored \texttt{teal} (\texttt{Con\_Pro}) and the rest is colored \texttt{purple} (\texttt{Con\_Oth}).

-Overall, given that recent research has linked negative immigration attitudes to anti-EU sentiments~\citep{colantone2016global}, we conclude that both Conservative and Labour party supporters are internally divided by Brexit attitudes.
-These results further demonstrate that cMCA can identify latent traits often ignored by traditional scaling methods, that generalize \textit{across} large pre-defined groups.
-As we may expect, although the two parties are divided by Brexit attitudes, the size of the pro-EU sub-group is significantly larger among Labour supporters, as compared to Conservative ones.
+Overall, given that recent research has linked negative immigration attitudes to anti-EU sentiments \cite{colantone2016global}, we conclude that both Conservative and Labour party supporters are internally divided by Brexit attitudes (with different magnitudes).
+As we may expect, although the two parties are divided by Brexit attitudes, the size of the pro-EU sub-group is significantly larger among Labour supporters, as compared to Conservative ones: there are about $52\%$ of the Labours who are in the subgroup of \texttt{Lab\_Pro} and about $23\%$ of the Conservatives who are in the subgroup of \texttt{Con\_Pro}.